datanee/racontent/README.md

 Currently we provide 2 default scripts.
 Check [detail instruction](https://github.com/datanee/racontent/wiki/Widgets).

-Note: to speeding up the whole process, at the beginning you can put our tracking scripts.
+Note again: to speeding up the whole process, at the beginning you can put our tracking scripts.
 It helps us build recommendation engine much faster.
 [Check detail](https://github.com/datanee/racontent/wiki/Speeding-up-the-process).

 ## That's our pleasure to be with you.